M2I-CYSAR/carlROS/GameControllerLib/README.md

 # PiBorg Gamepad Library

 ***The example code has been removed from the GameControllerLib Folder to reduce excess software.
-The examples can still be found on the Project GitHub***
+The examples can still be found on the [Gamepad GitHub](https://github.com/piborg/Gamepad)***

 The Gamepad library provides a simple way of getting inputs from joysticks, gamepads, and other game controllers.